PelleLille/hsl-docs/functions.rst

 .. note::

-  While other langauges (eg. Javascript, PHP) may use a trivalue function (-1, 0, 1) in order to determine the order; HSL does not since it by itself may be implemented only using a less-than function.
-Some sorting implementation may only need the less-than result hence the greater-than and equality result may be superfluous to establish.
+  Some other languages (eg. javascript and PHP) use a trivalue function (-1, 0, 1) in a similar way in order to determine the order.
+HSL does not since if needed, a trivalue function may be implemented only using a less-than function.
+Further some sorting implementation may only need the less-than result hence the greater-than and equality result may be superfluous to establish.

 	.. code-block:: hsl